MerkleBlue/defimath/README.md

 see: https://optioncreator.com/sty6x02

 Additionally, call-put parity allows us that we only use one table with call options to calculate put price using: call + strike = future + put

+# Limitations

+The following limitations apply to the lookup table:

+ - strike prices are limited to 5x spot price on both sides, i.e. from $200 to $5000 for spot price of $1000
+ - time to expiration is limited to 1 year
+ - volatility is limited to 200%
+ - risk-free rate is limited to 20%

+# Precision

+Maximum error is $0.000061 when called within limitations for a $1000 spot price.
+For example, for ETH options when ETH is trading around $4000, max error is $0.000244 (less than 1/40 of a cent).

+# Performance

+BlackScholes contract costs on average around 6400 gas to calculate option price (not accounting for 21k gas paid by each tx).
+For reference, Uniswap V3 swap costs around 130k gas.

 # Sample Hardhat Project